dymaxionlabs/azst/README.md

 ### Quick Install (Recommended)

-Install the latest release using curl:
+Install the latest build using curl:

 ```bash
 curl -sSL https://raw.githubusercontent.com/dymaxionlabs/azst/main/install.sh | bash
 ```

-This will download and install the appropriate binary for your system to `~/.local/bin/`.
+This will download and install the latest binary from the `main` branch for your system to `~/.local/bin/`.

 ### Manual Installation

-Download the latest release for your platform from the [releases page](https://github.com/dymaxionlabs/azst/releases).
+Download the latest build for your platform from the [releases page](https://github.com/dymaxionlabs/azst/releases/tag/latest).

 #### macOS / Linux